dekuNukem/Nintendo_Switch_Reverse_Engineering/USB-HID-Notes.md

 # USB HID Notes

 Both the Pro Controller and the Charging Joy-Con Grip support communication over USB HID.
-Both use identical STM32s and both, for the most part, have the same firmware for the microcontroller.
+Both use identical STM32s and both, for the most part, have the same firmware for the micro-controller.
 The only significant difference is that the grip exposes two interfaces for talking with each Joy-Con individually, and the Pro Controller only exposes one.
 Additionally, the Pro Controller firmware seems to have functionality for ignoring checksums if the Broadcom chip sends a 00 checksum for its first reply.

 ## HID Protocol